shaliulab/idtrackerai/README.md

 For more information please send an email (idtrackerai@gmail.com) or use the tools available at https://gitlab.com/polavieja_lab/idtrackerai.git.

-**[1] Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., De Polavieja, G.G.,
+**[1] Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., de Polavieja, G.G., Nature Methods, 2019.
-(2018). idtracker.ai: Tracking all individuals in large collectives of unmarked animals (submitted).**
+idtracker.ai: tracking all individuals in small or large collectives of unmarked animals.
+(F.R.-F. and M.G.B. contributed equally to this work.
+Correspondence should be addressed to G.G.d.P: gonzalo.polavieja@neuro.fchampalimaud.org)**

 *F.R.-F. and M.G.B. contributed equally to this work.
 Correspondence should be addressed to G.G.d.P: gonzalo.polavieja@neuro.fchampalimaud.org.*